leanprover/fp-lean/functional-programming-lean/src/monads.md

 Typically, figuring out the most convenient precedences for a group of operators requires some experimentation and a large collection of examples.

 Following the new infix operator is a double arrow `=>`, which specifies the named function to be used for the infix operator.
-Lean's standard library uses this feature to define `+` and `*` as infix operators that point at `HAdd.hAdd` and `HMul.hMul`, respectively, allowing type classes to be used to overloading the infix operators.
+Lean's standard library uses this feature to define `+` and `*` as infix operators that point at `HAdd.hAdd` and `HMul.hMul`, respectively, allowing type classes to be used to overload the infix operators.
 Here, however, `andThen` is just an ordinary function.

 Having defined an infix operator for `andThen`, `firstThird` can be rewritten in a way that brings the "pipeline" feeling of `none`-checks front and center: